KBS Symphony Orchestra: History

 The orchestra was founded in 1956 as the radio orchestra of the Korean Broadcasting System (KBS).
 Between 1969 and 1981, it became a state-run organization, changing its name to the National Symphony Orchestra of Korea.
 In this period, they performed chiefly in the National Theater of Korea.
 In 1979, they made their first tour overseas, in the USA.

 From 1981, the orchestra's designation was restored to its former name, and new positions, such as general manager, principal guest conductor and full-time conductor, were established in the organization.
 Their subsequent overseas tours were in Southeast Asia (1984) and Japan (1985 and 1991).
 In October 1995, they performed in the UN General Assembly in New York City.

 In 2000 and 2002, the orchestra performed with the State Symphony Orchestra of the Democratic People's Republic of Korea in Seoul and Pyongyang.
 The orchestra also held "goodwill exchange concerts" with the NHK Symphony Orchestra and the China National Symphony Orchestra in 2002.

 Yoel Levi was music director of the orchestra from 2014 to 2019.
-In May 2021, the orchestra announced the appointment of Pietari Inkinen as its next chief conductor and music director, effective January 2022, with an initial contract through the end of 2024.
+In May 2021, the orchestra announced the appointment of Pietari Inkinen as its next chief conductor and music director, effective January 2022, with a contract through the end of 2024.